What Is A Permalink And How To Change It?

 https://example.com/blog/start-business-in-few-months

-Use Hyphens Rather Than Underscores and Avoid Special Characters
+Avoid Underscores and Special Characters

 https://example.com/kitchenappliances/digitalmicrowaveoven